photo of Richard Richard C. McConathy

 Misdemeanor Charges Defense Lawyer in Plano, Allen, Frisco, and McKinney, TX

-If you have ever been charged with a misdemeanor offense in Collin County, you may need to call a criminal defense attorney in Plano.
+If you have ever been charged with a misdemeanor offense in Plano, Allen, Frisco, McKinney, or surrounding areas Collin County, you may need to call a criminal defense attorney.
 As an experienced criminal defense attorney, Richard McConathy and his legal defense team have a proven track record of helping clients avoid convictions.
-Serving Plano, Frisco, McKinney, Fort Worth, and the other surrounding areas of Collin County, our law office is ready to start assisting you with your misdemeanors.
+Our law office is ready to start assisting you with your misdemeanors.
 Call us today at (469) 304-3422 to speak with a litigation expert.

 Examples of common misdemeanor offenses include, but are not limited to the following: